The London Archives: Businesses

-LMA holds many archives from businesses that operated in the London and Middlesex areas.
+The London Archives holds many archives from businesses that operated in the London and Middlesex areas.
 These are arranged alphabetically by the name of the company.
 One of the major collections in the series is that of the predecessors of London Transport.
 These include a number of railway companies, particularly the Metropolitan Railway and many of the London Omnibus Companies, as well as the records of the London Passenger Transport Board, which unified services in the London area for the first time and ran from 1933 to 1948.

 Another important collection is the archives of Thames Water predecessors.
 The archive comprises the records of major institutions that supplied water to the metropolis between 1582 and 1974.
 Up to 1902 the work was largely carried out by private companies operating under increasing public control as time went on.
 The records of each company have been catalogued separately except in cases where takeover occurred.
 The companies include London Bridge Waterworks Company and the New River Company.
 In 1902 all the smaller private institutions were taken over by the Metropolitan Water Board, which assumed supply responsibilities for an area covering 576 sqmi.
 The surviving records include corporate material such as board minutes and legal papers, accounts, staff records, engineering and technical files, plans, photos and property records.

 J. Lyons and Co. was founded in 1886 as a catering business for exhibitions in Newcastle upon Tyne, Glasgow, Paris and London.
 By 1894 it had become a public company and it rapidly established a chain of teashops, corner houses and restaurants.
 This is one of the most intriguing business collections deposited, for as well as all the usual corporate records such as management, finance and administration, the collection is particularly strong in what may be termed ephemera.
-There are hundreds of photographs starting from as early 1887, a few films and videos, a large collection of press cuttings, advertisements, menus, lithographs and even a Nippy's uniform.
+There are hundreds of photographs starting from as early 1887, a few films and videos, a large collection of press cuttings, advertisements, menus, lithographs and a Nippy's uniform.